verity-team/dws/README.md

 ## how to run the dws backend

-The dws backend consists of a `postgres` database and 3 services
+The dws backend consists of a `postgres` database and 4 services
+- `buck`: ETH/latest crawler, checks the latest blocks for donation transactions and inserts the into the database (state: `unconfirmed`)
+- `buck`: ETH/finalized crawler, check the finalized blocks for donation transactions and confrms them, also updates the donation campaign statistics and the token price (if/as needed)
 - `pulitzer`: pulls the ETH price from 6 exchanges and inserts an average price into the database every minute
-- `buck`: monitors the ethereum blockchain for donations and inserts donation transactions into the database
-- `delphi`: [REST API](https://app.swaggerhub.com/apis/MUHAREM_1/delphi/) server -- only serves data from the database really
+- `delphi`: [REST API](https://app.swaggerhub.com/apis/MUHAREM_1/delphi/) server -- only serves data from the database

 The backend services are written in `go` -- you will thus need go on your development system.
 For testing purposes the `postgres` database can be run in a docker container i.e. you will need docker as well.